fanghenshaometeor/vanilla-adversarial-training/README.md

 We **provide 4 trained models** in `model` folder, including vanilla and adversarial training VGG and ResNet models, named as `CIFAR10-VGG.pth`, `CIFAR10-VGG-adv.pth`, `CIFAR10-ResNet18.pth` and `CIFAR10-ResNet18-adv.pth` respectively.
 Users can directly run the 2 attack scripts on command line to test the defence ability of models.
 The results should be similar with the values in the two tables above.
-Users should **specify** the target model in attack scripts by modifying the **args.model_name** parameter.
+Users should **manually specify** the target model in attack scripts by modifying the **args.model_name** parameter and change the CIFAR10 data folder.
 ```
-python attackVGG.py
+$ python attackVGG.py
-python attackResNet.py
+$ python attackResNet.py
 ```

 To reproduce the provided model, users can run the 4 training scripts on command line.
-**Pay attention to** the data folder and log folder parameters in training scripts and make appropriate modifications.
+Again **pay attention to** the data folder and log folder parameters in training scripts and make appropriate modifications.
 ```
-python trainCIFAR10VGG.py
+$ python trainCIFAR10VGG.py
-python advTrainCIFAR10VGG.py
+$ python advTrainCIFAR10VGG.py
-python trainCIFAR10ResNet.py
+$ python trainCIFAR10ResNet.py
-python advTrainCIFAR10ResNet.py
+$ python advTrainCIFAR10ResNet.py
 ```

-Welcome to fork and star this repo :)
+If u find the codes useful, welcome to fork and star this repo :)